bddicken/groupify/README.md

 * Check out this repository.
 * Open a terminal and navigate to the groupify directory.
 * Start a webserver.
-  One way you can do this is by running the command `python3 -m SimpleHTTPServer 8000`.
+  One way you can do this is by running the command `python3 -m http.server 8000`.
 * Open a web browser.
 * Go to the address `localhost:/8000`.